 Questions and Comments

 UC Davis is committed to keeping the public informed on the happenings of the LEHR site; it is also important that we address any questions or concerns the community may have.
-To submit any questions, comments, or concerns please e-mail Chris Wright at firstname.lastname@example.org
+Please email firstname.lastname@example.org with any questions.

 For more information and resources: